Some of the following figures are used with the permission of Fernando Lopez-Lezcano, CCRMA, Stanford University.

 - These representations can subsequently be stored and/or processed using signal processing techniques.

-- If/when we analyze continuous-time signals in this course, we will make use of the time variable t.
+- If/when we analyze continuous-time signals in this course (and MUMT 307), we will make use of the time variable t.
 For example, a continuous-time sinusoid will be represented as:

 - For discrete-time processing and storage (using computers or other microprocessor devices), continuous-time signals must be sampled.